- Allied Health

 LOUISE P. KIDWELL ENDOWMENT

 Louise Proctor Kidwell’s children, Ronald, Mark, Proctor, Mary Lou, and Keith started this endowment in 2008 to memorialize their mother’s accomplishments.
 She worked as an accountant in NYC for 17 years before joining H&R Block.
 In 1976 she passed the IRS Enrolled Agent exam and in 1979 purchased the Washington NC H&R Block franchise and opened LPK Accounting Service.
 She worked in both of these businesses until her death.
-Kidwell was a role model for women in the business world and continues to be so through this perpetual scholarship for BCCC accounting students.
+Kidwell was a role model for women in the business world and continues to be so through this perpetual scholarship for BCCC business or accounting students.

 LARRY LANCASTER ENDOWMENT